 You can edit a Check by highlighting the Check in the table and then clicking the Edit button.
 The Check's editor will open, and you can edit its properties as well as change its locations.

-You can remove a Check from the project by highlighting the Check in the table and then clicking the Remove button.
+You can remove a Check from the config by highlighting the Check in the table and then clicking the Remove button.

 Working with Checks Defined by In-Code Attributes